monikaperez/genepy/epigenetics/README.md

-### epigenomics/ChipHelper
+# epigenomics

-ChipHelper is especially targeted to functions related to the analysis of epigenomics data.
-It has functions to read, merge, denoise, ChIP seq data, it contains a lot of functions required for the AML paper.
+Especially targeted to functions related to the analysis of epigenomics data.
+It has functions to read, merge, denoise, ChIP seq data.
+It contains a lot of functions required for the [AML paper](github.com/JKBio/AMLproject).

-#### Available functions:
+## Available functions:

+_in ./chipseq.py_

 - dropWeirdChromosomes:
 - extractPairedSingleEndFrom: